LucianoBuhler/task3/readme.md

 Install NPM, the NODEJS package manager.
 <b>$ sudo apt-get install npm</b>

-Install EXPRESS framework in global and one generator to create project structure and files.
+Install EXPRESS framework in global mode, and the generator to create project structure and files.
 <b>$ npm install -g express express-generator@4</b>

 This command create this project structure and files with name <projectName>.
 You need to change the name.
 This command create the package.json file with the project pendences in the project folder.
 <b>$ express <projectName> -e ejs</b>

-To install the EJS library.
+Install the EJS library.
 <b>$ npm install EJS</b>

-Write in Terminal, in created folder 'ProjectName' to install pendences of package.JSON
+Within the project folder (that was created by EXPRESS), type the following commands to install pendencies of package.JSON
 <b>$ npm install</b>

-To install the Google library to connect with Google's Natural Language API in the current folder, write:
+Alson in the project folder, install the Google library to connect with Google's Natural Language API.
 <b>$ npm install @google-cloud/language --save</b>

 And set the variable GOOGLE_APPLICATION_CREDENTIALS with the absolut path of credentials JSON file generated in https://console.cloud.google.com/apis/credentials